 However, Xoom isn’t entirely free.
 If you use a debit or credit card, you pay a US$3.99 fee.
 Also, Xoom takes a fee from the exchange rate, equaling about 2 percent to 4 percent.

-Having said that, if you send US$1,000 to Mexico through Xoom, you’ll get MXN20,277 in return.
+If you send US$1,000 to Mexico through Xoom, you’ll get MXN20,277 in return.
 For smaller transfers, that’s the second-lowest rate next to Citibank.

 All in all, Xoom’s website is user friendly and works especially well with PayPal.
 They also have an app for Android and iOS.